Education & Childcare

 PeriodStageRevenue vs. Costs

-Most after-school program owners break even within 3-9 months.
+Most after-school program owners break even within 6-12 months, faster in a low-cost school-partnership model.

 First-Year Cash Flow Summary